RoboJackets/robocup-firmware/README.md

 # GT RoboJackets RoboCup SSL - Firmware

 The Georgia Tech RoboJackets team competes in the annual RoboCup Small Size League (SSL) competition.
 This repository contains all of the firmware that we run on our robots.
-More information on how our software works can be found on our [documentation page](http://robojackets.github.io/robocup-firmware/), our [wiki](http://wiki.robojackets.org/w/RoboCup_Software) or on our [website](http://www.robojackets.org/).
 Also, check out our [2020 qualification video](https://www.youtube.com/watch?v=2MZREc9aj8k) to see our robots in action!

 ## The Competition